|High School:||North Forrest HS|

 Prior to his two seasons as an outside linebackers and special teams coach on the same staff as Kaufman at East Carolina from 2003-04, Tate served as the defensive line coach at Middle Tennessee in 2002 and Southwest Texas State in 2001, where he guided Clenton Ballard to first-team All-American status.
 Ballard spent time on NFL rosters with the Jacksonville Jaguars (2002) and San Diego Chargers (2004).

 Tate’s coaching career began in 1997 at East Central Community College in Mississippi where he coached tight ends and wide receivers.
 He moved to Jacksonville State in 1998 and served as the defensive line and special teams coach for two seasons with his 1998 squad posting a 7-4 overall record.
 While with the Gamecocks, he mentored future NFL player Mark Word who spent time with the Kansas City Chiefs (1999) and Cleveland Browns (2001-03).
 The 2000 season saw Tate return to the junior college level, coaching the defensive line, and punting and kicking teams at East Mississippi Community College.

 A native of Hattiesburg, Miss., Tate enlisted in the United States Army upon his 1986 graduation from North Forrest High School in his hometown.
-Following his time in the military service, Tate started his collegiate football career with two seasons at East Central Community College, where he was a JC Gridwire All-American selection as a 1994 sophomore and voted the Most Valuable Offensive Player of the National Junior College All-Star Game.
+Following his military service, Tate started his collegiate football career with two seasons at East Central Community College, where he was a JC Gridwire All-American selection as a 1994 sophomore and voted the Most Valuable Offensive Player of the National Junior College All-Star Game.